The Art of Computer Programming: Bounty for finding errors

-This series of books is affectionately dedicatedto the Type 650 computer once installed atCase Institute of Technology,with whom I have spent many pleasant evenings.

 Assembly language in the book

-All examples in the books use a language called "MIX assembly language", which runs on the hypothetical MIX computer.
+All examples in the books use a hypothetical language called "MIX assembly language" (MIXAL), which runs on "a mythical computer called MIX".
 Currently, the MIX computer is being replaced by the MMIX computer, which is a RISC version.
+The conversion from MIX to MMIX was a large ongoing project for which Knuth solicited volunteers for help.
 Software such as GNU MDK exists to provide emulation of the MIX architecture.
 Knuth considers the use of assembly language necessary for the speed and memory usage of algorithms to be judged.

+According to Knuth, MIX was much like any computer then in existence, but nicer.
+The name 'MIX' is 1009 in Roman numerals and this is given by a formula involving series numbers of several computers of the time: (360 + 650 + 709 + U3 + SS80 + 1107 + 1604 + G2- + B220 + S2000 + 920 + 601 + H800 + PDP-4 + 11)/16 = 1009 or MIX.
+The name MMIX is 2009 in Roman numerals and Knuth claims MMIX is even nicer than MIX.

 Critical response

 Knuth was awarded the 1974 Turing Award "for his major contributions to the analysis of algorithms […], and in particular for his contributions to the 'art of computer programming' through his well-known books in a continuous series by this title."
-American Scientist has included this work among "100 or so Books that shaped a Century of Science", referring to the twentieth century, Covers of the third edition of Volume 1 quote Bill Gates as saying, "If you think you're a really good programmer… read (Knuth's) Art of Computer Programming… You should definitely send me a résumé if you can read the whole thing."
+American Scientist has included this work among "100 or so Books that shaped a Century of Science", referring to the twentieth century.
+Covers of the third edition of Volume 1 quote Bill Gates as saying, "If you think you're a really good programmer… read (Knuth's) Art of Computer Programming… You should definitely send me a résumé if you can read the whole thing."
 The New York Times referred to it as "the profession's defining treatise".